Chungyezun/Chungyezun/README.md

 # Hi there 👋

 Good day!
-I am Yezun Chung from South Korea, who is interested in diverse development (e.g. web, android, ios, games).
+I am Yezun Chung from South Korea, who is interested in diverse developments (e.g. web, android, ios, games).

 If you want to contact me, please leave me a message!